upperstream/playlist-manager/doc/plm-put-playlist.md

 - The `-M` suffix indicates a media file
 - The `-L` suffix indicates a lyrics file

+The n-th file to copy is the n-th file of all files to copy across all playlist files, and only successfully copied files are counted in the sequence.
+For example, if playlist A has 10 media files and playlist B has 15 media files, with 5 media files shared between them, the total number of media files to be copied is 20 (10+15-5).
+The file counter will progress from 1 to 20 across both playlists, skipping any files that fail to copy.

 ### Continue Despite Errors

 Copy playlists and media files, continuing despite errors: